 Cleaning up beds

-As soon as leaves begin to fall, ensure you need to ensure that they don’t build upon and around your planting beds as they can cause mould or mildew to occur.
+As soon as leaves begin to fall, ensure you need to ensure that they don’t build upon and around your planting beds as they can cause mould or mildew to occur, leading to diseases such as Tulip Fire.
 Remove them and place them into a composter, ready for use from next Spring on your fresh bulbs and other plants.
 You can also create leaf mould for reintroducing into the soil for use in beds next season.

-Tender bulb species such as begonias, dahlias and cannas should be carefully lifted from the soil – gently cut back the stems before lifting the bulb rhizomes from the soil, clean off excess soil and separate the bulbs before storing them in a cool, dark and dry place through Winter, ready to be re-planted early next year.
+Tender species such as begonia tubers, dahlia tubers and canna bulbs should be carefully lifted from the soil – gently cut back the stems before lifting the bulb rhizomes, clean off excess soil and separate the bulbs before storing them in a cool, dark and dry place through Winter, ready to be re-planted early next year.

 You can also plant your early Spring bulbs now – bulbs that flower in Spring need to be planted in October to December so that the early bloomers such as Snowdrops can start to appear in late February or early March.

 The most popular Spring bulbs from early to late include:

 - Crocus bulbs